Holiday food can make urinary health less cheery

 Consuming holiday foods may also result in gaining a few extra pounds.
 Obesity is just one factor that can lead to the development of kidney stones.
 Having too much calcium in the system, or too much uric acid (common with eating red meat) can also cause stones to form.

-So as much as we allow ourselves to enjoy holiday treats, there can be residual health problems that last well past the holiday season.
-Although the urinary tract system may not be ‘top of mind’ during the holidays, it may be the only thing you’re thinking of afterwards.
+So as much as we allow ourselves to enjoy holiday treats, there can be residual urological health problems that last well past the holiday season.
+Although the urinary tract may not be ‘top of mind’ during the holidays, it may be the only thing you’re thinking of afterwards.